Why are there Attorneys in the Workers’ Compensation System?

 What is a Dismissal of Attorney?

 Essentially, there are two types of dismissals of attorney.
 The first Dismissal of Attorney is one in which the Client executes the Dismissal of attorney form.
-Once this form is filed at the Workers’ Compensation Appeals Board, the Client will then be considered “In Pro Per.”
+Once this form is filed at the Workers’ Compensation Appeals Board, the Client will be considered “In Pro Per.”
 In other words, without representation.
-The Dismissal of Attorney is a form which needs to be signed by the party and filed at the Workers’ Compensation Appeals Board.
+The Dismissal of Attorney is a form that needs to be signed by the party and filed at the Workers’ Compensation Appeals Board.
 It can be obtained at the WCAB website.

 What is a Substitution of Attorneys?

-Why Does an Insurance Company change attorneys?
+Why Does an Insurance Company Change Attorneys?

 Why Do Employers change attorneys?